• Karl-Dimiter Bissig

 About Me

-I am a PhD student interested in engineering novel genetic engineering and viral tools in understanding and treating liver diseases.
-In my free time I enjoy watercolor painting, reading, and baking.
+I am a Ph.D. student interested in engineering novel genetic tools in understanding and treating liver diseases.
+I enjoy spending time outdoors in my free time.

 • Maiya Fujiwara